 So that a considerable amount of information can be gathered without placing too many demands on individual students, different students attempt different tasks.
-The 1440 students selected in the main sample are divided into three groups of 480 students, comprising four students from each of 120 schools.
-The 120 students in the Māori immersion sample, drawn from 13 schools, are divided into two groups of 60 students.
-These two groups of 60 students attempt, in Māori, two of the sets of tasks used with the main sample.
-The third set of tasks used with the main sample is not used in the Māori immersion assessments.
+The 120 students in the Māori immersion sample are divided into two groups of 60 students, with each group attempting a different set of tasks.

-Timing of assessments
+Timing of Assessments

-The assessments take place in the second half of the school year, between August and November.
-The year 8 assessments in English occur first, over a five-week period.
-The year 8 assessments in Māori follow, over a similar period.
+The assessments take place in the second half of the school year, between October and November.
 Each student participates in about four hours of assessment activities spread over one week.